adobe-platform/porter/docs/readme.md

 - Projects that manually release software.
 Porter was born and bred to support a fully automated CD environment.
 That said it is possible to add manual verification steps to a porter deployment.
-- Dockerized services with simple deployment requirements - use ECS
+- Dockerized services with simple deployment requirements - consider ECS
-- Dockerized services with no need of host-level software - use ECS
-- Entirely stateless services (not even in-memory caching) - use Lambda
+- Entirely stateless services (not even in-memory caching) - consider Lambda
-- Projects needing cloud-agnostic or alternative infrastructure provisioning - use [Terraform](https://www.terraform.io)
+- Projects needing cloud-agnostic or alternative infrastructure provisioning - consider [Terraform](https://www.terraform.io)
 - Projects need cloud-agnosticism.
 Porter is tied to AWS.

 Documentation